aaron-ang/redis-rust/README.md

 2. Run benchmarks against this Rust implementation
 3. Generate HDR histogram files for detailed latency analysis
 4. Output results to the `benchmark/out/` directory

-5. Generate a plot of the results using the output `.txt` files: https://hdrhistogram.github.io/HdrHistogram/plotFiles.html
+You may generate a plot of the results using the output `.txt` files: https://hdrhistogram.github.io/HdrHistogram/plotFiles.html

 ### Prerequisites